 If you are serious about making this transition into an analytics career, there are many ways that you can develop these seven skills to help you reach your goal.
 How you ultimately decide to hone these abilities will depend on your existing background, the time and resources you are willing to commit, and your personal goals.

-When starting out, it can be helpful for aspiring data analysts to take advantage of books and other free resources.
+When starting out, it can be helpful for aspiring data analysts to take advantage of books and a wide range of free resources.
 Doing so can allow beginners to become more familiar with the terminology and build a strong foundation for future development.
 Those who are looking to make a more streamline move into the field, however, should look for opportunities to gain and practice the skills needed to become an expert data analyst.

 One of the most efficient ways to do this is through formal education.
 Whether you choose to pursue online courses, bootcamps, or an advanced analytics degree, furthering your education can prepare you to thrive in this highly competitive field.